The Monsal Trail is a 16 mile round cycle ride/walk from Blackwell Mill, Wyedale to Bakewell within the Peak District followings the old

-The trail passes many interesting points along the way, including buildings from the area's industrial past such as 18th century cotton mills, lime kilns and disused train stations.
+The trail passes many interesting points along the way, including buildings from the area's industrial past such as the 18th century cotton mills, lime kilns and disused train stations.
 The trail also offers fantastic scenery from many vantage points along the route, taking in Millers Dale, Tideswell Dale and the crossing of the Monsal viaduct.

 |* Monsal Viaduct|

-There is no charge to use the trail and users can use their own bikes, however on our visit we hired mountain bikes from the Blackwell Mill hire shop (this was around £40.00 for four bikes, cycle helmets and a large bike lock), which were in excellent condition.
+There is no charge to use the trail and users can use their own bikes, however on our visit we hired mountain bikes from the Blackwell Mill hire shop (this was around £40.00 for four bikes, cycle helmets and a large bike lock), all were in excellent condition.
 The shop was staffed by really helpful friendly staff.